Always now, forever independent: Film Daily screenwriters interview

 Theresa: As a kid, for years I had a recurring nightmare of being aboard a ship that sunk during a violent storm.
 Consequently, I have a morbid fascination of sorts with ships and stories set at sea.

 Austin: The protagonist was practically born of the vast landscape of the internet and social media.
 He’s comfortable in the subcultures there, until something in the real world catches his attention.
 Setting forth a desire to distance himself from that place of comfort comes a deeper self-struggle – can someone truly change if their traits all seem to be predestined and inborn?

 Margarita: I believe that as writers, if we can suspend our personal experiences for a few hours and trust our brains are layered with ancient data on the human experience, we can channel these true personalities.
 They’re fictional, but they’re true.
-And I mean, I have to rely on something bigger than my own understanding, because I’m writing about a brothel in the 1800s – what can I really personally know about that?
+And I mean, I have to rely on something bigger than my own understanding, because I’m writing about the 1800s – what can I really personally know about that?

 Kelly K: The story utilizes themes of deception, parenthood, family, and grief.
 Fortunately for me, being a seasoned woman immersed in a lifetime of mistakes, the story unravelled rather quickly.

 Pamela: I’m a very good eavesdropper.
 I pick up on accents and speech patterns easily.
 I work hard to make sure my dialogue shows character.